mithrandie/csvq/docs/_posts/2006-01-02-string-functions.md

 _return_
 : [string]({{ '/reference/value.html#string' | relative_url }})

-Returns the string _str_ with all trailing white space removed.
+Returns the string value that is removed all trailing white spaces from _str_.

 ```
 RTRIM(str, charset)